giros-dit/containerlab-telemetry-testbed/README.md

 - Python library for NETCONF client _ncclient_: https://github.com/ncclient/ncclient
 - Go (_Tested with version 1.20.3_)

-# Telemetry testbed topology
+# Telemetry testbed

-This testbed is network scenario building with `ContainerLab` tool and consisting of model-driven telemetry-capable network devices.
+This testbed is a network scenario building with `ContainerLab` tool and consisting of model-driven telemetry-capable network devices.
 These network devices (i.e., `r1` and `r2`) are routers from the Cisco vendor, from the `IOS XE` family and the `CSR1000v` model.
 These particular router devices support Model-Driven Telemetry (_a.k.a._ MDT) and network management mechanisms via NETCONF protocol and YANG data modeling language.
 Among other things, these `Cisco IOS XE CSR1000v` nodes support the basic operations of the NETCONF protocol ([RFC 6241](https://datatracker.ietf.org/doc/html/rfc6241)), have the capability to perform [_XPath_](https://www.w3.org/TR/1999/REC-xpath-19991116/) filtering on the operations, and allow dynamic subscriptions using `YANG-Push` ([RFC 8641](https://datatracker.ietf.org/doc/html/rfc8641)).

 The network topology consists of two `Cisco IOS XE CSR1000v` routers (i.e., `r1` and `r2`) connected via a point-to-point ethernet link, and also two client end-hosts (i.e., `c1` and `c2`) connected via LANs to each router device.
 The network scenario is configured to have end-to-end connectivity between the client end-hosts.
 All the nodes are also connected with their management interfaces to the `ContainerLab` Docker network.